Nuovalo/website/_pages/team.md

 feature_row_tyron:
   - image_path: /assets/images/team/nuovalo-modern-tontine-tyron-fouche.png
     alt: #"Tyron Fouche"
-    title: "Partner, Head of EMEA"
+    title: "Advisor"
     excerpt: "As a Fellow actuary and past founder of Nobuntu - a B2C tontine venture in South Africa and a Techstars accelerator graduate - Tyron is a passionate entrepreneur with a taste for solving complex problematics.
-His role is to drive the EMEA business operations and Nuovalo's development"
+His role is to foster the EMEA business operations and Nuovalo's development"
     url: "https://www.linkedin.com/in/tyron-fouche-a2a12a40/"
     btn_class: "btn--primary"
     btn_label: "Tyron Fouche"